UniversityOfPlymouth-Electronics/Embedded-Systems/level4/TASK158.md

 > If we know which prefix to use, we can have it automatically added with the `using` directive

 ## Challenge
-There is a very clever function in the C standard library called `strtok`.
+There is a clever function in the C standard library called `strtok`.
+This is used to read parts of string separated by a _delimiter_, such as a comma or space.

-You can read about it here: https://linux.die.net/man/3/strtok_r
+> You can read about it here: https://linux.die.net/man/3/strtok_r

+Task-159 has some starter code which takes a string, with instructions separated by commas.

 * Build and step through Task-160 to see what it does

 Using string functions described about, you should do the following:

+Use each string to switch on a specific LED

+When you find a _wait_ string, do the following:

+* wait for 1s,
+* then turn OFF all LEDs

+Use `strcmp` as part of your solution.

 ---